Surveys in Protected Areas

 Youth Substance Use Survey: asks students for information about their attitudes, beliefs, and behaviors associated with the use of alcohol and other drugs (or the prevention thereof).
 This is delviered to a small percentage of every traditional middle and high school:

-Additionally, in 2018, the YSUS will incorporate a series of items on risk perception and parent/peer disapproval as correlated with reported recent use.
-While not formatted in the final version the questions will be extracted from the survey listed HERE.
+Additionally, beginning in 2018, the YSUS began to incorporate a series of items on risk perception and parent/peer disapproval as correlated with reported recent use.
+The questions will be extracted from the survey listed HERE.
 The Cabarrus Health Alliance facilitates our local Drug Free Communities Project and these questions are requirements of this program's ongoing support to Cabarrus County Schools' students and families.
 More information on drug free communities can be found HERE.

 UPDATED MARCH, 2019: Complete information on this year's YSUS (inlcuding dates, a smaple survey and opt-out form) is availalbe at the following link: https://www.cabarrus.k12.nc.us/Page/71050